HK116/Starter-Python-Projects/README.md

 2. **guess_the_num.py**
    a number guessing game where the computer picks a 3-digit number with unique digits, and you try to guess it with hints given after each attempt.

+3. **dice_roll.py**
+   simulates rolling six-sided dice. enter the number of dice to roll, and see random results. type "exit" to quit the game.

 ---

 ## how to run